Great Britain at the 2026 Winter Olympics: Figure skating

 In the 2025 World Figure Skating Championships in Boston, the United States, Great Britain secured one quota in each of the women's singles and pairs skating, and two quotas in the ice dancing.
+The team was officially announced on 10 December 2025 with Edward Appleby being named as the representative in the Men's event in the Team event.